parikshit157/Supervised_ML_Projects/Linear_Regression/README.md

 # Linear Regression

-A simple Linear Regression project using Python and Scikit-learn
+## This project demonstrates Linear Regression using Python and Scikit-learn

+## Technologies Used
+-Python
+-Pandas
+-matplotlib
+-Scikit-learn

+## Algorithm
+-Linear Regression

+## Results
+Successfully trained and evaluated a Linear Regression Model